bridgetownrb/bridgetown/bridgetown-website/src/_docs/automations.md

 repeatable and automatic fashion.

 Automations can be loaded from a local path, or they can be loaded from remote URLs including GitHub repositories and gists.
+You can also run automation scripts [from within Rake tasks](/docs/command-line-usage#rakefile-and-rake-tasks).

 ## Running Automations